1801 Green Bay Road Subdivision Application Review Process

-The Village’s Plan Commission is in the midst of reviewing a subdivision application for 1801 Green Bay Road, commonly known as the Hoover Estate.
+The Village’s Plan Commission and Village Board are in the process reviewing a subdivision application for 1801 Green Bay Road, commonly known as the Hoover Estate.
 The applicant is proposing to develop the 12.1-acre property by subdividing into 29 lots with new homes.
-As subdivision applications are uncommon in Glencoe, this page has been developed to help keep residents and other stakeholders apprised of the process overall, next steps and opportunities for input.
-Note that the next meeting on the topic is scheduled for the upcoming Plan Commission meeting on Wednesday, September 25 at 7:30 p.m. at Village Hall.
+As subdivision applications are uncommon in Glencoe, this page has been developed to help keep residents and other stakeholders apprised of the overall process, next steps and opportunities for input.
+Should you have any questions, please contact Development Services Manager Taylor Baxter at (847) 461-1118 or firstname.lastname@example.org.

 Proposal Review Steps:

-- (COMPLETE) Step 1: Initial concept meetings with Village staff and a pre-application conference with the Village Board: While not a necessary step, the Village Board held a pre-application conference with the Hoover developers given the magnitude of the proposed project.
-At this stage, the Village Board gave the developers preliminary feedback on traffic management, stormwater mitigation, historic preservation, environmental sustainability and potential impact on surrounding properties.
+- (COMPLETE) Step 1: Initial concept meetings with Village staff and a pre-application conference with the Village Board: Given the magnitude of the proposed project, the Village Board held a pre-application conference with the developers.
+The Village Board gave the developers preliminary feedback on traffic management, stormwater mitigation, historic preservation, environmental sustainability and potential impact on surrounding properties.

 Relevant documents: Committee of the Whole Packet | Committee of the Whole Meeting Minutes